KuryakovArtem/crmSystem/README.md

 1. The user needs to fill out the registration form.
 2. Then he should werify his account on email.
 3. If user is student - sign up for classes.
-4. If user is instructor -
+4. If user is teacher
+    - create classes
-    -
+    - create groups

+>This is not the final version of the project and many more features will be added in the future